MartynEdge/MineSweeperLayout/README.md

 ![Screenshot before play](./Screenshot_Layout1.png)

-The Winmine.exe process is searched for, then the memory location of the mines is then read and displayed.
+The code searches for the Winmine.exe process, reads the memory location containing the mine data, then displays the layout of the mines.

 ![Screenshot after play](./Screenshot_Layout2.png)